v4lli/plazu/README.md

 functionality!

-Some features I would work on next if I wasn't too cheap to pay the $100 to renew my Mac Developer Membership include
+Some features I would work on next if I wasn't too cheap to pay the $100 to renew my Mac Developer Membership:

 * Automatically zoom in on the area containing the plotted track
 * Track smoothing (i.e. don't just plot and connect waypoints)